|1905-1906 Syracuse Orangemen|

 Syracuse's winning streak ironically would be broken by the same Williams team that had forfeited to them earlier.
 Williams would beat them in a hotly contested game on February 21st, 28-20.

 They would win two more games before losing to Penn to close out the season.
 The Orange finished the season at 9-3.

 This would be the first season that the University awarded varsity letters for basketball.
 The starting five of Kirchgasser, Powell, Redlein, Dollard, and Riehl all received block letters on April 3, as did team manager Charles Kinne.

-[Note: Participation missing from four games and scoring from six games noted by the +]
+[Note: Participation missing from three games and scoring from four games noted by the +]

 Syracuse Post Standard, April 4, 1906